-2. Question and Answer on the process
+2. Question and Answer on the classic tintype process

 A piece of glass is thoroughly cleaned and polished.
 For ferrotypes, japanned iron is needed?

-Glass that is clean of any contaminate and dust is what you are looking for.
-Polished maybe more than required.
+Glass that is clean of any contaminates and dust is what you are looking for.
+Polished may be more than required.
 I use a weak hot detergent solution and several clear rinses in hot water.
 I usually clean 50 or so plates at a time.
 I dry them as I work and stack the 10 to 15 to a sheet of aluminum foil.
 The foil just keeps dust off and does not add contamination.
 Plastic wrap leaves a film, but it does no seem to bother the collodion much.
 Works better than what I hear about otherwise, like rottenstone and alcohol.

 Holding the plate by the fingertips in a horizontal position, the collodion is flowed over the surface to form a smooth, even coating?

 Yes, there are basically two techniques.
 One is to pour the “correct” amount of collodion into the center of the plate and rock it so that the collodion moves into the corners.
-The second is to start in a corner and pour constantly while rock / adjusting the plate to move the collodion into the first two corners, about half way through covering the plate you can stop pouring and guide the collodion into the last two corners and then the excess is drained off.
+The second is to start in a corner and pour constantly while rock / adjusting the plate to move the collodion into the first two corners, about halfway through covering the plate you can stop pouring and guide the collodion into the last two corners and then the excess is drained off.
 I drain mine right back into the pour bottle, others do it differently.
 By 8 X 10 size you can not hold the glass by the finger tips.
 I actually use a metal spring clamp (rubber tipped) that is common in hardware stores to hold the glass.
 It allows a nicer, more relaxed wrist attitude that allows for better control.
 I actually grip the clamp as I pour.
 It also keeps collodion from running down my hand and arm if I make a mistake (something you will do a lot early on).

 In the darkroom, the coated plate is quickly put into a bath of silver nitrate solution and allowed to soak for several minutes.
-It is withdrawn from the bath (now light sensitive) and while still wet put into a light-proof plate holder?
+It is withdrawn from the bath (now light-sensitive) and while still wet put into a light-proof plate holder?

-Yes, but the plate is allowed to drip dry after the bath for may be 20 seconds and then the excess silver bath is wiped off the back.
+Yes, but the plate is allowed to drip dry after the bath for maybe 20 seconds and then the excess silver bath is wiped off the back.
 Note: it is only sensitive to blue and UV light.
 Very very bright red light can be used to see what you are doing.
 Much brighter than any modern B & W photographer would believe.